matloff/fasteR/README.md

 The R command prompt is '>'.
 It will be shown here, but you don't type it.

 So, just type '1+1' then hit Enter.
-Sure enough, it prints out 2:
+Sure enough, it prints out 2 (you were expecting maybe 12108?):

 ``` r
 > 1 + 1